aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 > **_NOTE:_** This task may for 10 to 15 minutes.
 Please proceed to the next step.

 ## Creating Replication Task for Aurora Migration
+ Now, we will migrate four tables (Riders, Drivers, Payment and Billing) from Oracle to Aurora PostgreSQL.
+We have already created the DDL for those tables as part of the environment setup.

  1. Open the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/home?region=us-west-2), and choose **database migration tasks** in the navigation pane.